parkseohye/jb243.github.io/README.md

 <br>

 <center>
 Figure 6.
-A method of representing the blueprint of knowledge in tSNE.
+A method of representing the blueprint of knowledge in tSNE
 </center>

 <br>